knowledgefoundation/knowledgefoundation.github.io/_posts/2019-07-01-business-analytics.md

 <span style="color:blue">
 Arthur Samuel
 </span>
-was one of the pioneers of machine learning.In contrast, data science is the science of extracting knowledge and insights from data.
+was one of the pioneers of machine learning.

+In contrast, **Data Science** is the science of extracting knowledge and insights from data.
 So, the output of a data science project is often a slide deck, the PowerPoint presentation that summarizes conclusions for executives to take business actions or that summarizes conclusions for a product team to decide how to improve a product ( example a website )

 **What is Deep Learning ?**